foysal-mahmud/foysal-mahmud/README.md

 ## 💻 **About Myself**
 # 🧑🏻‍💻 Md Foysal Mahmud — Senior Software Engineer
 Passionate about solving complex problems through clean and scalable code.
-With over 4 years of experience in frontend development, I specialize in building high-quality, maintainable user interfaces for global clients in the fintech, utility, and enterprise domains.
+With over 4 years of experience in frontend development, I specialize in building high-quality, maintainable user interfaces for global clients in the fintech, utility and enterprise domains.

 ### ✨ Experience & Expertise:

 - **4+ Years of Professional Experience** in building and delivering high-quality web applications using modern technologies.
 - 🚀 _Highly skilled_ in **full-stack development** using the **MERN stack** (MongoDB, Express.js, React.js, Node.js) with Vue.js and Next.js.
-- 🌐 Expertise in designing scalable front-end architectures using **Atomic Design Principles**, **BEM**, and **BCD** methods.
+- 🌐 Expertise in designing scalable front-end architectures using **Atomic Design Principles**, **BEM** and **BCD** methods.
 - 🔧 Proficient in developing robust back-end architectures and integrating APIs for seamless data exchange.
 - 🛠️ Experienced in setting up clean and maintainable codebases with tools like **ESLint**, **Prettier**, **Stylelint** and **Husky**.
 - 🐳 Basic knowledge of **Docker** and **Kubernetes** for containerization and understanding deployment pipelines.